 Root Planing

-In many cases, the tooth’s surface is smoothed by root planing after scaling.
+In many cases, root planing smooths the surface of the tooth after scaling.

 -